If a child has lead in their blood above the CDC blood lead reference

 reducing the long-term effects of lead exposure.

-If a child has very high levels of lead in their blood, healthcare
+If a child has very high levels of lead in their blood, providers may

-providers may recommend other types of testing and treatment to remove some of the
+recommend other types of testing and treatment to remove some of the lead from the

 lead

-of lead in their blood.
-If a child does have high levels of lead in their blood, they
+in their blood.
+If a child does have high levels of lead in their blood, they may

-may receive chelation therapy, which is a medical treatment used to remove lead from
+receive chelation therapy.
+This is a medical treatment used to remove lead from the

 body.